I called and left a message, but no one called me back.

 How do I know if I am able to register yet?

 First time students at Weatherford College are required to visit with an advisor before enrolling for classes.
 No appointment is necessary.
-First time students also must register for a “New Student Success Seminar” after which they may register for classes.
+First time students also must also register for a “New Student Orientation” after which they may register for classes.

-How do I register for a New Student Success Seminar?
+How do I register for New Student Orientation?

 Log into your myWC account.
 Select the “Future Coyotes” tab.
-Registration information is located on the right side of the screen under the heading “After Applying.”
+Registration information is located on the left side of the screen under the heading “Future Coyotes.”

 How do I check my financial Aid?